1 member

 Not all code language is equally useful.
 That is one of the main reasons this page became necessary.

-The broad search term is codes.
-The important practical answer is referral code for new-account signup.
+The broad search term is “codes.”
+The important practical answer is “referral code before account creation.”

 A large part of code-related search behavior follows the same recurring mistakes: